 Both teams are actually not happy about a giving another team the Code Ownership.

 Former owners because they lost what they were working on maybe for years.
-Your energy your work your patience everything you put into this is now just gone.
+Your energy your work your passion everything you put into this is now just “gone”.

 New owners because they own something which is not the way how they would have implemented it.
 Different library, code style, tooling or language is used as if it would have been implemented by the new team.
 Of course also they get something that feels not yet their own.
 It’s with everything new this will change over time while working on it.
 Yet this takes time.